Skip to main content

 Start Recording

-Click “Start Recording” in the Controls panel.
-OBS records a single video file with both sources composited together at the quality settings you configured.
+Click "Start Recording" in the Controls panel.
+OBS outputs a single composited video file containing both sources at your configured quality settings.

 Pros